Kodular/Documentation/docs/components/dynamic-components/dynamic-card-view.md

 |:----:|:-------:|
 |boolean|False|

-If set to true, the card will consume all click events.
+_If set to true, the card will consume all click events.
 This means if you have added as example buttons into the card, then will the card consume the touch event on the button.
-And this means that the button would not be clickable, but only the entire card.
+And this means that the button would not be clickable, but only the entire card._

 ### Stroke Color

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Dynamic Card View', 'Stroke Color')]]